How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Evaluation

 \paragraph{Results}

-\Cref{fig:rq4} shows the perplexity scores for \approachName and the baseline methods (RS and JailBreak) across different \acp{sut}.
-The results indicate that prompts generated by \approachName exhibit average perplexity scores close to that of RS, although slightly higher, and lower than Jailbreak.
-This suggests that, in terms of fluency, \approachName prompts can be considered similar to those of RS, which are our human-validated reference, and better than those of Jailbreak, which is higher than both.
+\blue{\Cref{fig:rq4} shows the PPL scores for \approachName and the baseline methods across different \ac{sut} \acp{llm}.
+The results indicate that prompts generated by \approachName exhibit average PPL scores close to that of RS and maliciousInstruct and significantly lower (p-value $<10^{-4}$) than advBench, Jailbreak, and AutoDAN (with large effect size $>0.7$).
+This suggests that, in terms of fluency, \approachName prompts can be considered similar to those of RS, which are our human-validated reference, and significantly better than adversarial attacks (Jailbreak and AutoDAN).}

-\Cref{tab:rq4} summarizes the results of the human evaluation.
-The \ac{mos} is computed by converting response options into numerical values ranging from $-1$ (prompts $B$ much more fluent) to $1$ (prompts $A$ much more fluent), with increments of $0.5$ between levels.
-A positive \ac{mos} score ($>0$) indicates that prompts from method $A$ were perceived as more fluent than those from method $B$, with values closer to $1$ reflecting a stronger preference.
-Conversely, a negative score ($<0$) indicates a preference for $B$.
+\Cref{tab:rq4} summarizes the results of the human evaluation including MOS (average $\pm$ standard deviation) and statistical tests.
+A positive \ac{mos} ($>0$) indicates that prompts from method $A$ were perceived as more fluent than those from method $B$, with values closer to $1$ reflecting a stronger preference.
+Conversely, a negative \ac{mos} ($<0$) indicates a preference for $B$.
 Scores near $0$ suggest no clear preference between the two prompt samples.

-Results indicate that, from a human perspective, RS prompts are slightly more fluent than those generated by \approachName, while both are substantially more fluent than the Jailbreak prompts.
-For all comparisons reported in \Cref{tab:rq4}, a t-test assesses the statistical significance of the \ac{mos} results.
-We meet the condition p-value $<0.05$ for all pairs of methods.
-The ranking of RS, \approachName, and Jailbreak prompts based on the \ac{mos} aligns with their perplexity scores, validating our hypothesis regarding the fluency of adversarial prompts.
-This also supports our decision to use the perplexity metric from an English-only language model as a proxy for fluency in this context.
+\blue{Results indicate that, from a human perspective, RS prompts are slightly more fluent than those generated by \approachName, while both are more fluent than Jailbreak and AutoDAN prompts.
+For all comparisons reported in \Cref{tab:rq4}, a Wilcoxon signed-rank test~\cite{Wilcoxon1992} reports statistically significant differences except Jailbreak versus AutoDAN.} The ranking of RS, \approachName, and Jailbreak prompts based on the \ac{mos} aligns with their PPL scores, validating our hypothesis regarding the fluency of adversarial prompts.
+This also supports our decision to use the PPL metric from an English-only language model as a proxy for fluency in this context.

-According to Feliss' Kappa in~\Cref{tab:rq4}, the agreement can be considered fair when comparing the fluency of RS and Jaibreak prompts, under the original 5-level scale.
-Considering the 3-level scale, the preference of \approachName over Jailbreak has a fair agreement and that of RS over Jailbreak achieves a moderate agreement.
-These results suggest that human assessors generally agree on which prompt sample is more fluent.
-However, when comparing \approachName and RS assessors achieve a slight agreement only, indicating that identifying a clear preference is challenging in this case.

-\begin{rqbox} \textbf{RQ4 summary.} The analysis reveals that, for \approachName, the perplexity of the mutants is generally comparable to that of the seed prompts, resulting in similar fluency.
-In contrast, Jailbreak prompts are typically perceived as less fluent.
-These findings are further supported by statistically significant human preferences. \end{rqbox}